Do you want to make Raspberry Juice?

 If you are planning on making large quantities of juice, I would highly recommend a mechanical strainer.

-I own a Roma Strainer which I use to make applesauce.
+I own a mechanical Strainer which I use to make applesauce.

 I absolutely love the efficiency of this strainer, and I have personally make hundreds of jars of applesauce using it.

-Click on the images below for more detailed product information and customer product reviews, all available for online purchase at *Amazon.com.
+Click on the LINK below for more detailed product information and customer product reviews, all available for online purchase at Amazon.

 Most electric juicers also have screens that are fine enough to exclude the raspberry seeds, but if you do not own one of these, you can still remove the seeds by using this simple, efficient and low cost method.